HotDB-Community/hotdb-documents/docs/en/latest/cross-idc-disaster-recovery.md

 Step 8: Log in to the management platform as a general user account and select the newly added cluster in DR mode.

-Step 9.
-Go to the [Configuration](#Configuration)-> "Node Management" page to add data nodes and data sources in the DR center.
+Step 9: Go to the [Configuration](#configuration)-> "Node Management" page to add data nodes and data sources in the DR center.

 ![](assets/cross-idc-disaster-recovery/image109.png)